top of page

 Weekend UK Retreat of Yoga & Food

-4 day yoga retreat in North Devon
+4 day yoga retreat

 We will enjoy asanas, pranayama and meditation